DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-01-when-everythings-gone-wrong.md

 ## Keeping users up to date

-In the previous week, Register had an incident that brought the service down for 4.5 hours.
+In the previous week, Register had an incident that brought the service down for 4 hours and 30 minutes.
 We deployed our maintenance page soon after the incident started, with the following message:

 ![Register’s initial service unnavailable message.](2.initial-message.png)